nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Range Command

 This extension allows the user to perform a command on a range of persons based on their displayed index.
-During the conversion from user input to list of commands `from/INDEX to/INDEX` is used to generate the new commands that will be executed.
+During the conversion from user input to list of commands, `from/INDEX to/INDEX` is used to generate the new commands that will be executed.

 <div style="page-break-after: always;"></div>